PhilipYip1988/python-tutorials/010_math_module/readme.md

 ![img_043](./images/img_043.png)

-The lowest common multiple function ```lcm```requires an input sequence of integers and returns the lowest common multiple, that is a number which can be divided by each number in the sequence without any modulus or remainder:
+The lowest common multiple function lcmrequires an input sequence of integers and returns the lowest common multiple, that is a number which can be divided by each number in the sequence without any modulus or remainder:

 ![img_044](./images/img_044.png)